dnh33/another-computer-history-media-list/README.md

-# Another Computer History Media List
+# Another Computer History / Software Development Media List

 This list was created as a compilation of replies from [this tweet](https://twitter.com/endingwithali/status/1769133187047788938).

 It is available as a [Notion Template](https://endingwithali.notion.site/Computer-History-Media-b4c7d4b68fd4458e85ae68d3bcb80f37?pvs=74), with embeds, for a more interactive experience.

 This list is maintained by [Ali Diamond](https://links.ali.dev/)- PR's are welcomed.

 ----